Kasandra Diaz – Psychobiology

-How did you get involved with water research on campus?
+How did you become involved with the AMP-CSTEP Community?

 My roommate was in the program and kept telling me to join.
 Toward the end of my sophomore year, I got in.
 It’s another one of the best decisions I’ve made; I was only sad I didn’t make it sooner!
 Through AMP-CSTEP, I’m able to participate in research teams and go to conferences where I meet other students who are interested in biology and psychology.
 Last semester they lent me three books, and those are books I don’t have to buy or rent.
 Reena DePaolo (assistant director of AMP-CSTEP) is like another advisor to me.
 She is always pushing me and encouraging me to apply to research programs and study abroad programs.
 This summer, we took a three-day trip to visit graduate schools in the Boston area.
 She had meetings set up for us to meet with professors, and I wouldn’t have been able to do that if I wasn’t part of AMP-CSTEP.
 We go hiking, horseback riding – we do so much together.
 It’s about the education, which is important, but it’s also building a community, getting to know people in your field, and having some fun.